 Housing Code Violations

-A prime set of legal restrictions that come into play when a hoarder begins to place “stuff” on a front law are those associated housing code violations.
+A prime set of legal restrictions that come into play when a hoarder begins to place “stuff” on a front law are those associated with housing code violations.
 In addition to the placement of certain types of possessions or objects on the front lawn, a person with severe hoarding disorder is also likely to have a residence in disrepair.
 Odds are strong that the state of the physical structure of a residence itself would also result in housing code violations.

 Maintenance Code Violations